PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/container-platform-portal/paas-ta-container-platform-portal-deployment-service-guide-v1.2.md

 <br>

 #### <div id='4.4'>4.4.
 (Refer) Unconfiguring Container Platform Portal User Authentication
-To unconfigure UAA service and Keycloak service authentication, run the script below.<br>
+To unconfigure the UAA service and Keycloak service authentication, run the script below.<br>
 :loudspeaker: (Note) When executing the script while the container platform portal is operating, caution is needed because user authentication cannot be configured.<br>